calmofthestorm/blif-verifier/README.md

 of magnitude faster than my simulation verifier (written for a course at Michigan and therefore not publishable).

+Note: Compiler optimizations are designed with the idea that the code will be compiled once and run many times.
+Presumably, the verifier is a one-shot program.
+As such, I have found that it is typically faster to compile the verifier WITHOUT compiler optimizations -- the verifier will run much, much slower, but the compile will finish much faster as well, and you win on balance.

+alexr@autumn:~/projects/blif-verifier$ time gcc harness.c a.c -lm  -O3
+real  0m57.275s
+user  0m56.808s
+sys   0m0.260s

+alexr@autumn:~/projects/blif-verifier$ time ./a.out
+Circuits are equivalent.
+65536 combinations explored. real  0m0.030s user  0m0.028s sys   0m0.000s

+alexr@autumn:~/projects/blif-verifier$ time gcc harness.c a.c -lm
+real  0m17.571s
+user  0m17.005s
+sys   0m0.372s

+alexr@autumn:~/projects/blif-verifier$ time ./a.out
+Circuits are equivalent.
+65536 combinations explored.

+real  0m0.976s
+user  0m0.944s
+sys   0m0.020s

 A cleaner solution might be to cut out the compiler and just emit machine code to create the circuit evaluations, then put the tight loop in the program, thus removing the need for a user to perform a compile-run-compile